impress-org/givewp/README.md

 ### How is Give better than *Gravity Forms* for accepting donations through WordPress? ###

 First off, we love Gravity Forms.
 It's a great plugin and has a lot of good features for accepting donations.
 That being said, it lacks substantial reporting features many nonprofits find crucial to cause.
-As well, there's a larger barrier to entry than Give.
+In addition, there's a larger barrier to entry than Give.
 It's a premium only plugin and requires a developer license ($199/yr) to accept credit card and recurring payments on site.

 ### How is Give better than *WooCommerce* for accepting donations on WordPress? ###

 It's true.
 We also really like WooCommerce.
 It's hands-down the most robust eCommerce platform for WordPress.
 But that's also the issue.
 When accepting donations you don't need a cart system, shipping, or tax calculations.
 Additionally, customizing the plugin functionality and terminology for nonprofile needs is often a daunting task.
 You never want your users to receive an "invoice" for the donation "product" they "purchased".
 Rather, you'd like for them to receive a tax deductible receipt for the donation they gave.
-WooCommerce *can* do donations, but it isn't what it does best.
+WooCommerce *can* do donations, but it was designed for.
 Nor is it very easy to setup and maintain across the various major version releases.

 ## A Tribute to Open Source ##